dnul/stadium_cnn/README.md

 The project is divided into 3 notebooks:

-- *extract_stadiums.ipynb* ( Feature Extraction ) We take satellite images and generate a dataset for training.
+- [extract_stadiums.ipynb](extract_stadiums.ipynb) ( Feature Extraction ) We take satellite images and generate a dataset for training.
-- *training_explained.ipynb* ( Training ) We use the dataset to train a RNN capable of classifying satellite images.
+- [train_explained.ipynb](train-explained.ipynb) ( Training ) We use the dataset to train a RNN capable of classifying satellite images.
-- *discover_explained.ipynb* ( Discover ) We use the trained RNN to automatically find new samples in unseen data.
+- [discover_explained.ipynb](discover_explained.ipynb) ( Discover ) We use the trained RNN to automatically find new samples in unseen data.

 # Results